10-Q 1 cdna-20230930.htm 10-Q cdna-20230930

 Goodwill is recorded when the purchase price of an acquisition exceeds the fair value of the net tangible and identified intangible assets acquired.

 Goodwill is tested annually for impairment at the reporting unit level during the fourth quarter or upon the occurrence of certain events or substantive changes in circumstances.
-The Company identified an indicator of goodwill impairment in the three and nine months ended September 30, 2023.
-The balance of the Company’s goodwill was $40.2 million as of September 30, 2023 and $37.5 million as of December 31, 2022.
+There were no indicators of impairment in the three and six months ended June 30, 2024 and 2023.
+The balance of the Company’s goodwill was $40.3 million as of June 30, 2024 and December 31, 2023.

 Intangible Assets